antfreely/Golf-Data-Gateway/README.md

 As long as the data source has enough information to use either endpoint, the new data source can use the existing endpoints and will just have to be given a new value to fill in the `DataSource` header as part of the request

-## Need for a new endpoint
+## Need for a new endpoint and fields

-If there is a need for a new endpoint
+If there is a need for a new endpoint, a new `v3` package can be made where the controller, DTO and mappers can live

+Since the model follows the Builder pattern, it won't disrupt the other controllers which are mapping their DTos to the domain model

+## Changing Database implementations

+Since JPA and Spring are being used, SQL database implementations can be injected via configuration.

+Currently, since there isn't an implementation, the default is an in memory H2 database